 This is a PSA to all Americans: you need to go home and immediately toss that Président Brie you got from Whole Foods out the kitchen window.

-The Brie we were served had been aged for several weeks and was not only the softest cheese I’ve ever tasted, but also possessed more complexity than the well-renowned hipsters of Brooklyn.
+The Brie we were served had been aged for several weeks and was the softest cheese I’ve ever tasted.
+It had a complexity that rivaled anything I’ve ever tried in America.

-It was at this point that Alex almost read my mind and set out a variety of jams and marmalades for the table.
-I tell ya, my last meal request would be that Brie smeared onto a freshly baked baguette, with a heaping spoonful of blackberry marmalade to top it all off.
+It was at this point that Alex seemed to read my mind and set out a variety of jams and marmalades for the table.
+I truly believe my last meal request would be that Brie smeared onto a freshly baked baguette, with a heaping spoonful of blackberry marmalade to top it all off.
 Although the Brie was an experience, the Camembert served next offered an entirely new level of flavor.
-The Brie I could eat for breakfast, lunch, and dinner, but the Camembert was truly a delicacy.

 Aged to perfection (so much so that we were able to smell it before we saw it appear on the table), this Camembert had us hooked before we even tasted it.